facebookincubator/ForgeArmory/docs/ttp-dev.md

 #### Cleanup

-In addition to the implementation logic, each TTP must contain a `cleanup` block that reverts artifacts produced by the preceding blocks.
-In the event that none of your implementation blocks produce artifacts, the `cleanup` block should simply return a success log.
+In addition to the implementation logic, each TTP must contain a `cleanup` block to revert artifacts from the preceding blocks.
+If no implementation blocks produce artifacts, the `cleanup` block should just return a success log.

 Example with implementation block artifacts.
 Here we see that we're reverting the changes made in the previous steps.
 ```yaml